TL;DR / Quick Verdict

 - The API Waterfall: React boots up and realizes it needs user data.
 It makes a

 fetch()request back to the server.
-The user stares at a loading spinner. - The Paint: The data arrives, React constructs a massive Virtual DOM, patches the real DOM, and the user finally sees the dashboard.
+The user stares at a loading spinner. - The Paint: The data arrives, React constructs a large Virtual DOM, patches the real DOM, and the user finally sees the dashboard.

 SSR: Server-Side Rendering